monaj07/GAN/README.md

 # README #

+Please Refer to https://github.com/soumith/ganhacks for important tips and tricks.

 ### What is this repository for? ###

 * I am going to implement a simple GAN both in Keras and Tensorflow.